msualp/ceowebsite/docs/QA_REPORT.md

 14. ✅ Implement feature detection for critical features to ensure graceful degradation in older browsers
 15. ✅ Ensure all meta descriptions are unique and descriptive (120-160 characters)
 16. ✅ Complete the CSS property prefixing configuration with autoprefixer
+17. ✅ Fix TypeScript errors in dynamic routes by implementing proper server/client component separation

+## Next Steps

+1. Implement code splitting for client components to optimize bundle size
+2. Complete the font loading strategy with preloading of critical fonts
+3. Conduct a comprehensive audit of all images to ensure proper lazy loading
+4. Complete the ARIA roles and labels audit for all interactive elements
+5. Implement comprehensive error handling for all API routes
+6. Add more comprehensive unit and integration tests
+7. Optimize image loading with next-gen formats (WebP, AVIF)
+8. Implement a more robust caching strategy for static assets